 Chapter 2: Furnace Efficiency

 Efficiency means two things: comfort and cost.
-Both are equally important, especially if you plan on spending more than a handful of years in your current home.
+They are equally important.
 The right furnace can mean thousands less in utility costs and a significantly more comfortable home.

 So let’s see what affects efficiency, and how it’s measured.

 What is an AFUE Rating?

 AFUE stands for Annual Fuel Utilization Efficiency.
 It’s a measure of furnace efficiency for gas furnaces.